Diabetic Foot Care (Part 1): How Diabetes Affects the Feet

 Diabetes often affects the feet, sometimes devastatingly so.
 But we can reduce the risk of developing problems of the diabetic foot.
-If you have suffered serious complications in one leg, we can reduce occurrence in the other.
+If you have suffered serious complications in one leg, there are steps to protect the other.
 Read on to see how.

 Image by Jazmin Qaynor from Unsplash